Nelamangala: Demographics

-According to the 2011 census, Nelamangala has a population of 37,232, of whom 18,840 are males while 18,392 are females.
-The literacy rate in Nelamangala is 89.65%.
-In Nelamangala, male literacy is around 93.27% while female literacy rate is 85.97%.
+According to the 2011 census, Nelamangala had a population of 37,232, of whom 18,840 were males while 18,392 were females.
+The literacy rate in Nelamangala was 89.65%.
+In Nelamangala, male literacy was around 93.27% while female literacy rate was 85.97%.

 Work profile

-Out of the total population, 14,600 are engaged in some sort of work or business activity.
-Of these, 11,118 are males while 3,482 are females.
+Out of the total population, 14,600 were engaged in some sort of work or business activity.
+Of these, 11,118 were males while 3,482 were females.
 In the census survey, workers are defined as someone who does business, job, or service, and are engaged in labour activities.
-Out of the total 14,600 working population, 91.54% are engaged in main work while 8.46% are engaged in marginal work.
+Out of the total 14,600 working population, 91.54% were engaged in main work while 8.46% were engaged in marginal work.

 Transport

 Road

 Nelamangala is connected by road to major cities in Karnataka.
 It lies on NH 48 between Bengaluru and Tumakuru.

 Rail

-Nelamangala has a railway station (Nelamangala railway station).
-It lies on Bangalore- Hassan line.
+Nelamangala has a railway station which lies on the Hassan-Bengaluru section of the IR.